pluralsight/intro-to-pytest/tutorials/10_parameter-ception.md

-## 9: Parameter-ception!
+## 10: Parameter-ception!

-Python includes an amazing set of Iteration Tools, including functions that make it simple to generate all possible combinations and permutations of a set of data - And while the exact distinctions between combinations and a permutations aren't really in the scope of this guide, we're about to see an interesting example of this kind of behavior, using multiple parameterized fixtures.
+Python includes an amazing set of Iteration Tools, including functions that make it simple to generate all possible combinations and permutations of a set of data - We're about to see an interesting example of this kind of behavior, using multiple parameterized fixtures.

 It's a lot easier to demonstrate than explain, so let's start with that: Here's another single test case, which depends on two fixtures - And it's worth noting that each of those fixtures each have their own set of parameters: